duckietown/book-devmanual-software/src/beginner/ros/catkin-packages.md

 catkin_package()
 ```

-We now have a catkin package inside a catkin workspace in a ROS-capable DTProject.
+We now have a Catkin package inside a Catkin workspace in a ROS-capable DTProject.
+We can now proceed to add ROS nodes.
-We will now add our code by adding ROS nodes to our catkin package.